The Best Portable Ergonomic Split Travel Keyboards in 2025

 • Minimal documentation on how to use keyboard customisation software

-When it comes to wish fulfilment, the Spiderisland will satisfy all those who miss the key travel of IBM keyboards and wished they had a portable ergonomic version they could bring on-the-road.
-The keyboard is split into two separate halves, and users can position both halves at any angle they want, as close or far apart as they prefer.
+When it comes to wish fulfilment, the Spiderisland split keyboard will satisfy all those who miss the key travel of IBM keyboards and wished they had a portable ergonomic version they could bring on-the-road.
+The keyboard is split into two separate sides, and users can position both halves at any angle they want, as close or far apart as they prefer.
 This supreme customisability makes it a very comfortable keyboard to type on.
-I can average 83 WPM, which is the same as the speed on the Microsoft Sculpt Keyboard – no other portable split keyboard reviewed so far can do the same.
+I can average 83 WPM, which is the same as the speed on the Microsoft Sculpt Ergonomic Keyboard.

-This is a fully wired device, and requires a cable to connect both sides, and another one from the left half into your computer.
+Weighing in at 563g (1.3 lbs), this is a fully wired device, and requires a cable to connect both sides together, and another cable from the left half into your computer.
 While set up time is increased by 30 seconds compared to a Bluetooth keyboard, it does mean you never need to worry about running out of battery.

 While it remains portable and will easily fit into a backpack, it is naturally thicker than the other reviewed options, given the amount of key travel offered.
-The keys are customisable using the Bootmapper software, and the review version also has a white backlight in case you’re ever using it in the dark.
+The keys are customisable using the Bootmapper software, and it has a white backlight in case you’re ever using it in the dark.

 ProtoArc XK03